Oekaki-Connect/web-novel-static-generator/README.md

 - Break the current monolith generate.py into sub dependencies
 - Maybe convert the webring feature into something dynamic done when someone visits front pages
 - Something you think it needs!
 If you make pull requests please know what you're doing
+- If you're a Firefox user and a dev, please fix any CSS that's Firefox specific